maitrebitcoin/maitrebitcoin/README.md

 - 👋 Hi, I’m @maitrebitcoin
-- 👀 I’m interested in Bitcoin and WinDev
+- 👀 I’m interested in BitCoin, C++ and WinDev
 - 📫 How to reach me : PAD@maitrebitcoin.com